publisha/publisha.github.io/Research/papers/iterativepublishing.md

 There are some publishers who provide the tools for their authors to write and edit their own work directly.
 Not only is this a good strategy to manage the workflow but it can also give potential to the idea of *in progress* publishing.
 Authors and publishers can engage with the public before the work is finished.

 **O'Reilly Publishers** have an authoring system called *Atlas* [^7] that authors and editors have access to.
-At some stage in the workflow, it is aggreed to make the book available as an *Early Release* title.
+At some stage in the workflow, the book available as an *Early Release* title.
 You can see in the accompanying image from the O'Reilly web site[^8] a title that was available with some chapters completed.

 **LeanPub** is a self publishing system[^9].
 Authors use the online authoring and editing tools to create the book and then decide when to make available.
 You can see from the image here that this book is only 20% complete, but the author makes this much of the book available.

 ### Authoring Incrementally

-So, these systems do offer the author and their editors ways to keep track of the workflow from writing to publish.
+So, these systems do offer the author and their editors ways to keep track of the workflow from writing to public release.
 The key, here is that each set of staged additions and changes need to have attached some metadata that will indicate the status of the work in progress.
 Is the work *under review*, *a release candidate* or *needs checking* etc.

 The authoring tools needs to give an indication of the status and there might even be alerts displayed to communicate tasks for completion.